pschanely/CrossHair/doc/source/plugins.rst

 Plugins
 *******

+Plugins give you hooks to intercept CrossHair when it is about to create a symbolic value or invoke a function.
 Most commonly, plugin modules help CrossHair understand 3rd party packages that are implemented in C. (also known as "extension modules")